kundanchauhan/web_scraping/README.md

  2. set url of website that you want to target
  3. run program to get desired data

- ##check you data
+ #check you data
  1. copy your data
- 2. past to any html preview website
+ 2. paste to any html preview website
  3.
  ![web_scrping](https://user-images.githubusercontent.com/44990207/110285733-b2eefd80-8009-11eb-8d10-a6cd2c9289cb.PNG)